-• Commerce sent out grant agreements to the counties and Baltimore City on March 24, 2021, and by April 1, 10 counties have signed and returned them.
+• Commerce sent out grant agreements to the counties and Baltimore City on March 24, 2021, and by April 14, all 24 counties and Baltimore City have signed and returned them.
 Commerce is allowing up to 10 percent of new administrative expenses that are a direct result of the Recovery Now program.
 Recipient requirements of the program include reporting detailed information on grantees.